davidemarchesan/unreal-spinning-wheels/README.md

 ### Track editor

 Like TrackMania, the player can create custom tracks with a simple editor and test them on the fly.
-The player have 5 types of blocks at its disposal:
+The player has 5 types of blocks at its disposal:
 - standard
 - turn
 - start
 - checkpoint
 - finish

-The player can save the track (it'll be saved as simple json file) and edit it in the future.
+The player can save the track (it'll be saved as simple JSON file) and edit it in the future.

 ![Editor](Media/images/editor.png)

 ### Grid system

-When loading a track, in both race and editor modes, a grid system is in charge of reading a specific struct (which comes from reading the json file) that tells which block goes in which cell (X, Y) with a specific rotation (R).
+When loading a track, in both race and editor modes, a grid system is in charge of reading a specific struct (which comes from reading the JSON file) that tells which block goes in which cell (X, Y) with a specific rotation (R).

 Then, the grid system will spawn all the blocks for the track.

 ### Car custom movement physics

-To create something like TrackMania's car movement, a custom movement component has been created which handle the power-slide, most important game mechanic that lets the player gain advantage on tight corners.
+To create something like TrackMania's car movement, a custom movement component has been created which handle the power-slide, most important gameplay element that lets the player gain advantage on tight corners.

-Acceleration: determines how much the car accelerate at a certain speed.
+Acceleration: determines how much the car accelerates at a certain speed.
 Angular speed: determines how much the car turns at a certain speed.
-Braking: determines how much brake force is being applied after time since starting braking (the more time braking, the more brake force).
+Braking: determines how much brake force is being applied over time (the more time braking, the more brake force).
-Speed: is determined by adding up forces like acceleration, braking or ground friction.
+Speed: determined by adding up forces like acceleration, braking or ground friction.
 Velocity: direction vector.
 Determines where the car is moving but not necessarily the facing direction.

 Turbo: consumable that increases acceleration when active.
 Resets each lap.